sjentsch/lsjDocs/Ch12/Ch12_Regression_11.rst

 get hold of these things yourself in case you ever need to do something non-standard.

+.. _anomalous_data:

 Three kinds of anomalous data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 One danger that you can run into with linear regression models is that your
 analysis might be disproportionately sensitive to a smallish number of
 “unusual” or “anomalous” observations.
 I discussed this idea previously in
-section :doc:`Using box plots to detect outliers <../Ch05/Ch05_Graphics_2>` in
+subsection :ref:`Using box plots to detect outliers
-the context of discussing the outliers that get automatically identified by the
+<box_plots_detect_outliers>` in the context of discussing the outliers that
-``Box plot`` option under ``Exploration`` → ``Descriptives``, but this time we
+get automatically identified by the ``Box plot`` option under
+``Exploration`` → ``Descriptives``, but this time we need to be much more
-need to be much more precise.
-In the context of linear regression, there are
+precise.
+In the context of linear regression, there are three conceptually
-three conceptually distinct ways in which an observation might be called
+distinct ways in which an observation might be called “anomalous”.
+All
-“anomalous”.
-All three are interesting, but they have rather different
+three are interesting, but they have rather different implications for your
-implications for your analysis.
+analysis.

 The first kind of unusual observation is an **outlier**.
 The definition
 of an outlier (in this context) is an observation that is very different